brimstone/brimstone.github.io/talks/make.md

 Conventions
 -----------
+- Variables at the top
 - `.DEFAULT_GOAL` or first target is default
 - Default target is usually `all`
 - `build` may also build things
-- `clean` target cleans up everything that was built
+- `clean` target cleans up everything that `all` did
 - `distclean` restores to fresh checkout or uncompress